adunis/globe-seekers-vault/organisations/Globeseekers I/Necrocracy of Thay.md

 Thay is involved in the trade of aasimar souls.

- The sources describe a secret meeting where emissaries of Thay are planning to exchange urns containing aasimar souls with a faction called the Broken Chain.
+ The sources describe a secret meeting where emissaries of Thay are planning to exchange urns containing aasimar souls with a faction called the [[Broken Chain]].

 This suggests that Thay is actively pursuing the acquisition of souls for potentially nefarious purposes.